VideoEngager/SmartVideo-Android-SDK-Demo-App/README.md

 The SmartVideo SDK will expose the following functionalities to hosting Android/Kotlin/ app:
-* place a voice call to VideoEngager standalone or Genesys Cloud queue
+* place a voice call to VideoEngager standalone, Genesys Cloud queue or Genesys Cloud web messaging channel
-* place a video call to to VideoEngager standalone or Genesys Cloud queue
+* place a video call to to VideoEngager standalone, Genesys Cloud queue or Genesys Cloud web messaging channel
-* send chat message to a Genesys Cloud agent over Genesys Cloud chat channel
+* send chat message to a Genesys Cloud agent over Genesys Cloud chat channel or Genesys Cloud web messaging channel
-* receive chat message from a Genesys Cloud agent over Genesys Cloud chat channel
+* receive chat message from a Genesys Cloud agent over Genesys Cloud chat channel or Genesys Cloud web messaging channel

 By integrating `VideoEngager.EventListener`, Android developers will get an expose to a few more methods that will be covered in section [Error Handling](#Error-Handling).